Tnail1994/BeautifulProject/docs/documentation.md

 You will learn how to create a well-structured server and client console application that communicates asynchronously via TCP/IP.
 You will also learn how to
 - Use the IoC container ([.Net Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection))
+- Using TLS and creating own certifactes to test
 - Use `TcpClient` from the .Net Sockets framework and create asynchronous communication between client and server.
 - Create asyncron running sessions on the server to identify an identical client/server interaction and keep separate logs.
 - Learn to use Microsoft.Extentions such as `IHostedService` within the hosting framework.